sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 Now update kernel and install our KMP (kernel module package) for all nvidia kernel modules.

 We plan to make the KMP available as a driver kit via the SolidDriver Program.
-I’ve opened  SUSE bugzilla ticket [#1222604][boo1222604] for this.
 For now please install an updated kernel and the KMP after checking the [build status][buildstatus] (rebuilding can take a few hours!) from our open buildservice:

 {% highlight shell %}
 sudo zypper ar https://download.opensuse.org/repositories/home:/sndirsch:/sidecar/SLE_15_SP6/ home:sndirsch:sidecar